ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-sg.md

 ### What's next?

-You now have a policy management on your Kubernetes cluster and you deployed few policies to test the behavior of Kyverno.
+You now have a policy management on your Kubernetes cluster and you deployed a few policies to test the behavior of Kyverno.
 In order to see more examples of policies, you can go to [Kyverno policies repository](https://github.com/kyverno/policies/).
 This repository contains Kyverno policies for a wide array of usage on various Kubernetes and ecosystem resources and subjects.

 If you have any questions or troubles about Kyverno, you can also go to [Kyverno Slack community](https://slack.k8s.io/#kyverno).